asp2insp/GoSSIP/README.md

 ### What's in a name?

-GoSSIP stands for Go Stable Simple
+GoSSIP stands for Go Simple Stable Interconnected Pack (revisions welcome)